 Foods that contain copper may also be useful as copper helps improve iron absorption: copper-rich foods include cheese, egg yolks, seafood, liver, green vegetables and dried figs.

 Vitamin B12 is important as it’s needed for the production of red blood cells, but it also plays a part in releasing energy from the food you eat and it helps the body to process folic acid.

 It’s mostly found in animal foods such as meat, fish, eggs and dairy products.
 Vegans may have more difficulty getting B12 in their diets as there aren’t many non-animal and non-dairy sources.
 You can, however, get it from yeast extract spreads (such as Marmite) and from fortified foods such as breakfast cereals and soya products.

-Folic acid – also a B vitamin – works with vitamin B12 to make healthy red blood cells and is important for women who are pregnant (or thinking of getting pregnant) to reduce the risk of central nervous system defects in their babies.
+Folic acid – also a B vitamin – works with vitamin B12 to make healthy red blood cells.

 Folic acid is found in a wider variety of foods than B12, including plant foods such as broccoli, Brussels sprouts, asparagus, peas, chickpeas, brown rice, leafy green vegetables, citrus fruits and juices and fortified foods.

 Liver, kidneys and yeast and beef extracts are also good sources of folic acid, but again it’s important to avoid eating liver if you’re pregnant.
 Moderate amounts are also found in cheese, nuts, yoghurt, potatoes, oats, bread, salmon and beef.